PROLCY/ins-crawler/README.md

-# instagram-crawler
+# ins-crawler
-instagram-crawler using instagrapi made by prolcy
+ins-crawler using instagrapi made by prolcy